New York Second State To Ban Plastic Bags

 New York state lawmakers have agreed to ban the use of plastic shopping bags as of March 1, 2020.

-The proposal was added as part of the $175 billion state budget plan which is expected to pass when it is put to a vote Sunday.
+The proposal was added as part of the $175 billion state budget plan which is expected to pass when it is put to a vote on Sunday.

-The ban applies to any store that is required to collect sales tax, including groceries, retailers and small businesses.
-Plastic bags can still be use for uncooked meat, fish or poultry, bulk items, sliced or prepared foods, newspapers, and prescription drugs.
+The ban applies to any store that is required to collect sales tax, including grocery stores, retailers, and small businesses.
+Plastic bags can still be used for uncooked meat, fish or poultry, bulk items, sliced or prepared foods, newspapers, and prescription drugs.

-There are also exemptions for bags sold in bulk such as trash bags, food-storage bags, garment bags, prepackaged bags offered for sale.
+There are also exemptions for bags sold in bulk such as trash bags, food-storage bags, garment bags, and prepackaged bags offered for sale.
 Bags for carryout orders at restaurants and taverns will also be allowed, according to the Albany Democrat and Chronicle.

 With the new ban, choosing paper will come at a price.

-While paper bags are not included in the ban, the Syracuse Post-Standard reports the deal does include a provision allowing cities and counties the option to charge a 5-cent fee on paper bags.
-Stores would keep 2 cents of that charge, with 3 cents going to the state’s Environmental Protection Fund.
+While paper bags are not included in the ban, the Syracuse Post-Standard reports the deal does include a provision allowing cities and counties the option to charge a five-cent fee on paper bags.
+Stores would keep two cents of that charge, with three cents going to the state’s Environmental Protection Fund.

 Grocers have pushed back.